Borrowing Items from Park

-- Recalled items: Additional fines apply to books that have been recalled for another borrower.
-This is an additional $.50 per day each day past the due date.
+- Additional fines apply to books that have been recalled for another borrower.
+Overdue recalled items accrue an additional $0.50 per item per day.

-- Damaged books: Patrons are responsible for books that they have borrowed and will be charged for damaged books.
+- Patrons are responsible for books that they have borrowed and will be charged for damage to books.
 The minimum damaged book charge is $7.50.
-The maximum charge will be charge for the replacement of the book.
+The maximum charge will be for the replacement fee of the book.

-Patrons may be charged for highlighting, underlining or writing in Library books, or for placing post-it notes or other adhesive markers in books.
+- Patrons should not dog-ear pages or stick any adhesive materials in library books.
+Patrons may be charged for highlighting, underlining or writing in library books, or for placing post-it notes or other adhesive markers in books.
 The library charges a $0.25 removal fee for each post-it or adhesive left in books that are returned.

 - Lost or damaged Reserve Books: 7 days after due date, patrons are billed replacement cost of $125.00 ($100 replacement plus $25.00 processing.)